Bevzay/my-first-repo/README.md

 # my-first-repo

-# Everything is so grat in life and I love to sing
+# Everything is so great in life and I love to sing